Kansas girl at center of 1954 school segregation ruling dies

 - Donald Trump Jr.’s wife reportedly found ‘sexy texts’ from Aubrey O’Day while he was in the shower

-Kansas Deputy Education Commissioner Dale Dennis says her legacy is not only here but nationwide.
-He says the effect she had “on our society would be unbelievable and insurmountable.”
+“Her legacy is not only here but nationwide,” Kansas Deputy Education Commissioner Dale Dennis said.
+“The effect she had on our society would be unbelievable and insurmountable.”

+The landmark case was brought before the Supreme Court by the NAACP’s legal arm to challenge segregation in public schools.
+It began after several black families in Topeka were turned down when they tried to enroll their children in white schools near their homes.
+The lawsuit was joined with cases from Delaware, South Carolina, Virginia and the District of Columbia.

+On May 17, 1954, the Supreme Court ruled unanimously that separating black and white children was unconstitutional because it denied black children the 14th Amendment’s guarantee of equal protection under the law.
+“In the field of public education, the doctrine of ‘separate but equal’ has no place,” Chief Justice Earl Warren wrote.
+“Separate educational facilities are inherently unequal.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.